geysertimes/geysertimes.github.io/docs/users/problem-sync.md

-# Fix problems sycning data with the app
+# Fix problems syncing data with the app

 If you have problems syncing data with the app, follow the instructions below.
-If you continue to experience the problem, please contact our [support](mailto:support@geysertimes.org) for further assitance.
+If you continue to experience the problem, please contact our [support](mailto:support@geysertimes.org) for further assistance.

-## Fix problems sycning data with the app
+## Fix problems syncing data with the app

 <Tabs groupId="os">
   <TabItem value="android" label="Android">